undotcom/home-assistant-audio-speaker-v2/README.md

 Our version 2 started with the lowest cost, passive speaker we could find available at Amazon, Walmart, etc.  $35 for a pair.

 This is a single-driver, compact - and very decent sounding - speaker for desktop music and TTS notifications.
 It's even ideal for larger rooms if you're primary goal is a low cost speaker for just notifications.
 Quick and easy to integrate with firmware designed specifically for use with Home Assistant.
 No lock-ins, proprietary interfaces or custom integrations that may, or may not be around in 2-3 years.

+---

+## Option to Purchase - Already Assembled

+My motivation is not completely altruistic.

+I'm hoping to start a company.
+During my research, I found commenters on DIY forums asking for assembled options - some even offering to pay OPs to "build me one please,"

+So this is my boot strap option with a commitment to remain open source.
+I am specifically creating speakers for use exclusively with Home Assistant and based on existing off-the-shelf speaker models that can be easily modified by the DIYer.
+For those individuals who would prefer to purchase a speaker fully assembled and tested, well...that's the market I'd like to help with...I want to be the RATGDO of the Sonos market space.

+My commercial site will be [GetHouseWaves.com]() with contact forms and details to order direct.

+And at least initially, I will be selling through Etsy and will add links here when they are ready.